Lichen Planus

 Frequently Asked Questions (FAQs)

-What is lichen planus?
+What is Lichen planus?

-What are the symptoms of lichen planus?
+What are the common symptoms of Lichen planus?

-Where does lichen planus typically occur?
+Where does Lichen planus typically occur?

-Is lichen planus contagious?
+Is Lichen planus contagious?

 No, it is not contagious.

-What causes lichen planus?
+What causes Lichen planus?

-How is lichen planus diagnosed?
+How is Lichen planus diagnosed?

-Through physical exam, medical history, and biopsy.
+Through physical examination, medical history, and sometimes biopsy.

-Can lichen planus be cured?
+Can Lichen planus be cured?

-No, but symptoms can be managed with treatment.
+There is no known cure, but symptoms can be managed with treatment.

-What treatments are available for lichen planus?
+What are the common treatments for Lichen planus?

-Topical corticosteroids, antihistamines, and light therapy.
+Topical corticosteroids, antihistamines, and immunosuppressive medications.

-Is there a way to prevent lichen planus?
+Is there a way to prevent Lichen planus?

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.